 Moreover, research suggests that lack of magnesium in the body increases feelings of anxiety and makes you more prone to stress (obviously not a good thing for those working long hours).
 Thankfully, supplementing with magnesium has been shown to rapidly ameliorate the negative ramifications of hypomagnesemia.

-If you’re busy at the office or lecture theatre all day and don’t get much fruit and vegetables in your diet, chances are you’re lacking vitamin C. Thankfully, ADRENAL SWITCH™ contains plenty of vitamin C to help support immune function, control cortisol secretion, and reduce oxidative stress, all of which are imperative for overall health and performance.
+If you’re busy at the office or lecture theatre all day and don’t get much fruit and vegetables in your diet, chances are you’re lacking vitamin C. Vitamin C not only helps support your immune function, but may also control cortisol secretion, and reduce oxidative stress, all of which are imperative for overall health and performance.

-Research has shown that as little as 250mg of vitamin C per day (one scoop of ADRENAL SWITCH™) can significantly reduce cortisol levels, especially in active individuals.
+Research has shown that as little as 250mg of vitamin C per day can significantly reduce cortisol levels, especially in active individuals.
 Not only that, but studies also demonstrate that people who consume adequate vitamin C are at less risk of infection, meaning you won’t miss as many work or study days due to illness.